co-log/co-log-core/README.md

 1. Add the dependency on `co-log-core` in your project's `.cabal` file.
-For this, you should modify the `build-depends` section by adding the name of this library.
-After the adjustment, this section could look like this:
+For this, you should modify the `build-depends` section according to the below section:

    ```haskell
    build-depends: base ^>= LATEST_SUPPORTED_BASE